 Competitor Research Questions / Overview

-- What are this competitor’s company
+- What are each competitor’s company

 - internal strengths?